(This page revised July 18, 2018)

 |Dot Pattern||.
 0 .||.
 0 .||0 .||0|

 Because of the mid-1938 timing of the changeover, the earliest pens with three dots should be from 1939.
 However, some pens made before the changeover exist with both dots and two-digit dates.
-Some of these pens have patterns of dots that match the first (quarter) digit, while others have patterns that do not match.
-I believe that this short-lived coding scheme might have used the dots on these pens to represent the quarter of the nib’s manufacture.
+Based on information provided by David Nishimura, I believe that this short-lived coding scheme probably used the dots on these pens to represent the month during the manufacturing quarter.
+If this supposition is correct, a pen with a date code of 28 and three dots, for example, would have been made in April 1938 (the first month of the second quarter).

 For pens that fall into the period after the changeover to a single digit with dots, the date codes break down for years with the same last digit.
 For example, 8 could indicate either 1938 or 1948.
 In this case, you must use the design features of the pen to determine the pen’s actual date of manufacture.